Youth Worker Apprentice

 Are you ready to take your Youth Work career to the next level, join Nottinghamshire County Council Youth Service, and gain your national qualification (JNC) as a Youth Worker level 6 while gaining practical hands‑on experience?

-- This is a countywide role and will involve travelling to various settings, there will be times when you will need to attend events and projects.
+• This is a countywide role and will involve travelling to various settings, occasional events and projects.
 The post holder must have a full driving licence and access to a vehicle to fulfil these roles.
-Disabled employees who are unable to drive because of their disability will be able to use taxis to carry out their duties.
+Disabled employees who are unable to drive can use taxis to carry out their duties.

 Key Requirements

-- To be considered for the apprenticeship, you must have a minimum qualification at level 2 in Youth Work and have either gained or are due to complete your level 3 by August 2025.
+• To be considered for the apprenticeship, you must have a minimum qualification at level 3 JNC in Youth Work.

-- Non-UK nationals have been resident in the UK for at least 3 years previous to the first day of the apprenticeship.
-Any Applicant on a Vias will also require a Visa that covers the full length of the apprenticeship, including the EPA period.
+• Non‑UK nationals must have been resident in the UK for at least 3 years prior to the first day of the apprenticeship.
+Any applicant on a visa will also require a visa that covers the full length of the apprenticeship, including the EPA period.

-- You must also have your Maths and English Grade 4 or equivalent or be able to complete functional skills to Level 2.
-(Please note this may change following recent government guidance, which we are awaiting further information)
+• Applicants must also have a Maths and English Grade 4 or equivalent, or be able to complete functional skills to Level 2.
+(Please note this may change following recent government guidance, which we are awaiting further information.)

 For more information, please contact Ian Hayes, ian.hayes@nottscc.gov.uk or Tel: 01159772995.